contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/05_expressions/01_overview.md

 # Use the expression builder

-DHC helps you build expressions with its expression builder.
+Restlet Client helps you build expressions with its expression builder.
 Whenever you can build an expression, a magic wand icon <i class="fa fa-magic"></i> displays on the right of the field to launch the expression builder.

 From the expression builder, you can select:
 - Elements from your repository (projects, services, scenarios, etc.),
 - Context variables,
-- [Methods](./built-in-methods "Methods") (DHC displays only the relevant methods according to the context).
+- [Methods](./built-in-methods "Methods") (Restlet Client displays only the relevant methods according to the context).

 ![expression builder](images/expression-builder-methods.jpg "expression builder")